- English

 She was the Tribe’s first Housing Commissioner and held several Officer positions on the Tribal Council, including Secretary/Treasurer, Vice Chairwoman and is now in her fifth term as Chairwoman.

-Valbuena is also currently serving her 27th year as Chairwoman of the Tribal Alliance of Sovereign Indian Nations (TASIN).
+Valbuena has also served as the as Chairwoman of the Tribal Alliance of Sovereign Indian Nations (TASIN) since its inception in 1995.

 Furthermore, she served as Vice Chairwoman for the California Nations Indian Gaming Association, Secretary for the National Indian Gaming Association and Delegate to the National Congress of American Indians.